 OMI is currently collaborating with the CIVIC to institutionalize the University’s capacity to offer poverty simulations on an ongoing basis to faculty members and their students, as well as for staff, community members and alumni on an ongoing basis.
 We are also linking this integrated learning experience to ways in which participants can then engage with the Southeastern Michigan community to address community challenges such as those identified in the simulation experiences.

-If you are a faculty member that is interested in the Poverty Simulation or have question related to the simulation please complete the following:
+If you are a student that is interested in participating in the Poverty Simulation please register at the following link: